Guidelines on Adult Critical Care Ultrasonography: Focused Update 2024

 Author

-Sara Nikravan, MD, FASED, FCCM, is the director of point-of-care ultrasound and associate program director of residency at the University of Washington in Seattle, Washington, USA.
-She is the chair of SCCM’s Ultrasound Committee and Critical Care Ultrasound course.
-She is co-editor of the Critical Care Ultrasound, 2nd edition, textbook.
+Sara Nikravan, MD, FASE, FCCM, is the vice-chair of education and former director of point-of-care ultrasound at the University of Washington in Seattle, Washington, USA.
+She is a past chair of SCCM’s Adult Ultrasound Committee, Critical Care Ultrasound Course, and Critical Care Echocardiography Review course.
+She is coeditor of the Comprehensive Critical Care Ultrasound, 2nd edition, textbook.

 Tags: